-emotions that we feel every day: tiredness, weakness, exhaustion, frustration, joy, grief, hunger, and thirst.
+When I think about Jesus' life and the miracles that he performed while on earth, I am reminded that he was fully human and fully divine.
+Jesus was fully human... he experienced the same feelings and emotions that we feel every day: tiredness, weakness, exhaustion, frustration, joy, grief, hunger, and thirst.
 Jesus was tempted when he was in the wilderness for forty days.
 And, just like all humans, Jesus experienced the physical pangs of death...
 At the same time though, Jesus was fully divine...
 Jesus healed the sick, he gave sight to the blind, and he helped the deaf to hear.
 Jesus conquered the forces of nature when he walked on water and calmed stormy seas.
 But perhaps the ultimate sign of Jesus' divinity was his sovereignty over the forces of life and death.
 Jesus raised the dead, but Jesus conquered death through his resurrection.
 Jesus was the ultimate convergence of humanity and the divine.

 I believe that the constant throughout all of Jesus' life was love.
 In his song O the Deep, Deep Love of Jesus, Thomas J. Williams describes Jesus' love as being vast, unmeasured, boundless, and free.
-Jesus loved all people, no matter who they were or where they were on this journey we call life.
+Jesus loved all people, no matter who they were or where they were.
 Jesus ate with sinners and tax collectors, he stood up for the oppressed, and he stood with the outcasts and the misfits.
 Although God gives us a new and eternal life through Jesus' passion and resurrection, Jesus gave us new life through his teaching, ministry, and lessons of radical love and inclusivity.

 When I was younger, I remember seeing bumper stickers, buttons, and bracelets everywhere with the acronym "W.W.J.D.?" on them.
 The message was simple: before we do anything, we should first ask ourselves: what would Jesus do?
 Now, as I look back at those times when I saw the WWJD stickers and buttons everywhere, I wonder where we went wrong...
-Do people still ask themselves "what would Jesus do?"?
+Do people still ask themselves "what would Jesus Do?"?

 According to the FBI, In 2022, more than 13,500 people were the victims of a hate crime in the United States.
 Of the people affected, 59.1% were targeted because of their race, 17.3% were targeted because of their religion, and 17.2% were targeted because of their sexual orientation...
 We live in a society where we are building walls instead of bridges.
 We live in a society where we see each other as a label rather than as people who reflect God's divine image.
 Do we need more WWJD bumper stickers?
 Do we need larger WWJD buttons?
-I believe that if we want to change the world, then we should challenge ourselves to be an example to the world of love; we can be that example if we continue to live in Jesus' footsteps and ask ourselves "what would Jesus do?"
-We can change the world through the love we find in God's sacrifice of his/her only Son for our salvation... a love that is vast, unmeasured, boundless, and free (from "O the Deep, Deep Love of Jesus).
+I believe that if we want to change the world, then we should challenge ourselves to be an example to the world of love... a love that is vast, unmeasured, boundless, and free (from "O the Deep, Deep Love of Jesus).